 BOY MEETS WORLD

 This is the entire episode and I would recommend you watch the entire thing to get my references.
 But here’s a quick synopsis.
 Shawn is challenged by his teacher Mr. Turner about his aspirations and futures after high school.
 (Mr. Turner and Shawn have a strong relationship and a lot of it was built as Turner took Shawn in after Shawn became homeless.)
 When Shawn feels that Turner is judging him, he turns to a cult that offered him empty promises and false hope.
 All of Shawn’s friends are worried and they try to help him and get him away from the cult.
 It wasn’t until Turner gets into a motorcycle accident that Shawn is faced to grip with reality and not the false teachings of the cult.
-You can skip forward to that scene by CLICKING THIS.

 This ties into that feeling of being alone.
 I get being alone.
 I am an only child and for those who have siblings, it’s hard to understand.
 But for those who are the only one, being alone is scary.
 In fact, it’s my number one fear.
 Being alone scares the shit out of me real bad.
 Spiders don’t scare me.
 Death doesn’t scare me.
 Failure doesn’t scare me.
 Loneliness does.

 Being alone forces people to seek acceptance, a place to belong.
 Being along changes the mind into ways that is unimaginable.
 Sometimes the mind tries to rationalize and reason with things.
 There’s no structure or comforting words many times when people are alone, so they resort to methods in searching for that.
 Unfortunately for some, they turn to a cult for the easy answer.